From Spiritual Bypassing to Embodied Spirituality

 What Bypassing Costs Us

-When we consistently skip over what the body is holding, we don’t fully heal and find wholness.
+When we consistently skip over what the body is holding, we don’t fully heal and find wholeness.
 We float above our wounds and mistake that lightness for freedom.

 Bessel van der Kolk’s work reminds us that the body keeps the score.
 Repressed sensation does not dissolve.
 It turns inward.
 It expresses as symptoms, as burnout, as illness, as a persistent low-level sense that something is missing even when life looks fine on the outside.

 Awareness is where change begins.
 Not dramatic change.
-Just the willingness to notice what we usually move past.
+Just the willingness to notice what we usually move beyond without feeling.

 A Simple Practice: Awareness Before Action